helena-intel/openvino/docs/IE_DG/ShapeInference.md

 # Using the Static Shape Inference Feature {#openvino_docs_IE_DG_ShapeInference}

-OpenVINO™ provides the following methods for runtime model reshaping:
+OpenVINO™ provides two methods for runtime model reshaping: setting a new input shape and setting a new batch dimension value.

-* **Set a new input shape** with the `InferenceEngine::CNNNetwork::reshape` method.<br>
+## Set a new input shape** with the `InferenceEngine::CNNNetwork::reshape` method

 The `InferenceEngine::CNNNetwork::reshape` method updates input shapes and propagates them down to the outputs of the model through all intermediate layers.

 > **NOTES**:
 > - Starting with the 2021.1 release, the Model Optimizer converts topologies keeping shape-calculating sub-graphs by default, which enables correct shape propagation during reshaping in most cases.
 > - Older versions of IRs are not guaranteed to reshape successfully.
 Please regenerate them with the Model Optimizer of the latest version of OpenVINO™.<br>
 > - If an ONNX model does not have a fully defined input shape and the model was imported with the ONNX importer, reshape the model before loading it to the plugin.

-* **Set a new batch dimension value** with the `InferenceEngine::CNNNetwork::setBatchSize` method.<br>
+## Set a new batch dimension value with the `InferenceEngine::CNNNetwork::setBatchSize` method.

 The meaning of a model batch may vary depending on the model design.
 This method does not deduce batch placement for inputs from the model architecture.
 It assumes that the batch is placed at the zero index in the shape for all inputs and uses the `InferenceEngine::CNNNetwork::reshape` method to propagate updated shapes through the model.

 The method transforms the model before a new shape propagation to relax a hard-coded batch dimension in the model, if any.

 Use `InferenceEngine::CNNNetwork::reshape` instead of `InferenceEngine::CNNNetwork::setBatchSize` to set new input shapes for the model if the model has one of the following:

 * Multiple inputs with different zero-index dimension meanings
 * Input without a batch dimension
 * 0D, 1D, or 3D shape

    The `InferenceEngine::CNNNetwork::setBatchSize` method is a high-level API method that wraps the `InferenceEngine::CNNNetwork::reshape` method call and works for trivial models from the batch placement standpoint.
    Use `InferenceEngine::CNNNetwork::reshape` for other models.